Sign in to access your Salford customer account, or see our other accounts.

 Do I have to attend the hearing?

 You do not have to attend, although it is easier to explain your case if you are there in person.
-If you do not wish to attend you should notify corporate business on 0161 793 2811.
+You can send a representative if you prefer.

 Is the decision of the appeals panel final?